kube-academy/katacoda-scenarios/kubectl/step3.md

-Let’s check the status of the Nodes.
-Wait for the Nodes to be in the Ready condition.
+Let’s check the status of the Nodes:

 `kubectl get nodes`{{execute}}

+Make sure the Nodes are in the `Ready` condition by checking the `STATUS` column of the output.

-**Pro Tip**: `kubectl get no` is a shorten version of the command above.
+**Pro Tip**: `kubectl get no` is a shorthand version of the command above.